 Football Challenge Flag

 A challenge may only be used if the challenging team has at least one timeout, as the penalty for an unsuccessful challenge is the loss of a timeout.
-A challenge may only be issued about the previous play and a challenge may only be successful if the review presents “incontrovertible video evidence” that the call on the field was incorrect.
+A challenge will only be successful if the review presents “incontrovertible video evidence” that the call on the field was incorrect.
 After a challenge, the referee will announce if the previous call is confirmed or reversed.

-Here’s a list of every play that can be challenged in the NFL.
+Here’s a list of every play that can be challenged in the NFL:

 - Spot of the Ball